The Sherman M4A3 76W: What would end up being the best Sherman.

 This is an M4A3 76w HVSS tank and it may be a runner.
 Stored at the TMP on Main Post, MCoE, Fort Benning, GA.
 Photo by John D. Helms

-M4A3(76) 31st Tank Battalion 7th Armored Division, the photo is staged, since there is little reason for a army Captain to be in the drivers position.
+M4A3(76) 31st Tank Battalion 7th Armored Division, the photo is staged, since there is little reason for an army Captain to be in the driver’s position.

 An M4A3 76w Sherman rolls through the burning city of Kronach, Germany, 1945.
 The tank is with the 11th AD.

 Another up-armored M4A3 76w HVSS tank, this one only has the frontal hull armor.
-This one also has a coaxially mounted .50 M2 Machine gun a M1919 mounted in front of the driver.
-The tank has a muzzle brake, but still has a split loaders hatch.
+This one also has a coaxially mounted .50 M2 Machine gun an M1919 mounted in front of the driver.
+The tank has a muzzle brake but still has a split loaders hatch.